Ink Business Unlimited Credit Card vs. Ink Business Preferred Credit Card

 - The Ink Business Unlimited® Credit Card offers a more attainable welcome bonus, flat cash back on all purchases and no annual fee, all of which may appeal to a business owner looking for a flexible, easy-to-use business card

 Whether you lead a world-renowned company or a side hustle you started last weekend, chances are there’s a Chase business credit card that can benefit you.
-Here, we’ll compare the perks of two of those cards: the Ink Business Unlimited® Credit Card, which could be more suitable for businesses that are getting off the ground or that have smaller budgets, and the Ink Business Preferred® Credit Card, which requires heavier spending to snag its more valuable welcome bonus and offers higher rewards in some key categories.
+Below, we’ll compare the perks of two of those cards: the Ink Business Unlimited® Credit Card, which could be more suitable for businesses that are just getting off the ground or have smaller budgets, and the Ink Business Preferred® Credit Card, which offers higher rewards in some key categories and requires heavier spending to earn its more valuable welcome bonus.

 Ink Business Unlimited vs. Ink Business Preferred highlights